 Paying local communities for ecosystem services: The Chimpanzee Conservation Corridor

 Chimpanzees in Uganda are under threat as their habitat is lost to agriculture and human settlements.
 Central to this problem is the attitude of most farmers that chimpanzees and forest habitat conservation are a threat to their own livelihoods.
-IIED aims to show how an equitable and financially sustainable payment scheme can compensate local landholders for conserving and restoring forest habitats and for protecting chimpanzee populations.
+IIED and Chimpanzee Sanctuary Wildlife Conservation Trust (CSWCT) showed how an equitable and financially sustainable payment scheme can compensate local landholders for conserving and restoring forest habitats and for protecting chimpanzee populations.

-The project will focus on an area of private and communal land between the Budongo and Bugoma forest reserves in the Hoima District.
+The project focused on an area of private and communal land between the Budongo and Bugoma forest reserves in the Hoima District.
 This area forms part of the northern corridor for chimpanzees and is home to some of Uganda’s largest chimpanzee populations living outside the protected areas.

 Clearing of forests for cash crops such as tobacco and rice in this area is threatening the survival of these chimpanzee populations.
 This fragmentation of forests also risks isolating the populations in the Budongo and Bugoma reserves, therefore halting natural inter-breeding across different populations.
 Further, the loss of these forest habitats is also threatening other ecosystem services in particular carbon storage and access to clean water.

-The project team will work with smallholder farmers in a participatory process.
-Forest management practices needed to conserve chimpanzee habitats in the corridor area will be determined.
-This will be alongside working out the payment packages of cash and in-kind support measures which will provide incentives for conservation.
+The project team worked with smallholder farmers in a participatory process.
+Forest management practices needed to conserve chimpanzee habitats in the corridor area were determined while working out the payment packages of cash and in-kind support measures which will provide incentives for conservation.

-The ecosystem services produced by the proposed scheme, in particular carbon and biodiversity, will be estimated in a rigorous process to meet the needs of the relevant standard-setting organisations such as CCBS and VCS for carbon.
+The ecosystem services produced by the proposed scheme, in particular carbon and biodiversity, was planned to be estimated in a rigorous process to meet the needs of the relevant standard-setting organisations such as CCBS and VCS for carbon.
 This will provide the necessary base for attracting buyers and finance.
 The most appropriate institutional arrangements for operating the scheme will be worked out, building on local organisational capacity.

 A key priority will be to make sure that systems are in place such as a estimated ‘without PES baseline scenario’ and control group surveys.
 This means that the scheme can be rigorously checked for its biodiversity and livelihood benefits at a later stage.
 In this way it will avoid credibility problems experienced by PES schemes, which often lack an adequate counterfactual or control group for comparison.

-The project will create incentives for local communities to conserve and restore forest habitats important for chimpanzees as well as other biodiversity and ecosystem services.
+The project was designed to create incentives for local communities to conserve and restore forest habitats important for chimpanzees as well as other biodiversity and ecosystem services.